|Who observes Boxing Day?|

 Another popular theory is that it is named after the custom of priests opening alms boxes in churches after Christmas.
 These held money which had been donated to the poor and needy in the run up to Christmas.
 Some churches still open these boxes on Boxing Day.

-In South Australia, Boxing day is known as Proclamation day.
+In South Australia, 26th December is a public holiday known as Proclamation day.
 It celebrates the proclamation of South Australia as a British province by Captain John Hindmarsh when he arrived at Holdfast Bay on 28 December 1836.

 In South Africa, December 26th is a public holiday known as the Day of Goodwill.
 Before 1980, the day was celebrated as Boxing Day.